Chinese authorities seek out COVID protesters

 In Shanghai and Beijing, police were patrolling areas where some groups on the Telegram messaging service had suggested people gather again.
 The police presence on Monday night ensured no gatherings took place.

-"It's really scary," said Beijing resident Philip Qin, 22, of the large numbers of police officers on the streets.
+"It's really scary," said Beijing resident Philip Qin, 22, referring to the large number of police on the streets.

 Residents said police have been asking people passing through those areas for their phones to check if they had virtual private networks (VPNs) and the Telegram app, which has been used by protesters, residents said.
 VPNs are illegal for most people in China, while the Telegram app is blocked from China's internet.

-A busload of demonstrators was taken away by police during Sunday night protests in Shanghai.
+Some protesters had used dating apps to evade censorship and police scrutiny.

-The catalyst for the protests was a fire last week in the western city of Urumqi that authorities said killed 10 people.
+The spark for the protests was a fire last week in the western city of Urumqi that authorities said killed 10 people.

 Some internet users said COVID lockdown measures hampered the effort to rescue people in the burning building.
 Officials have denied that.